-Scar Tissue And Laser Eye Surgery
+Scar Tissue and Laser Eye Surgery

 An insight from a Laser Eye Surgery patient with scar tissue

-She recalls that the tests were painless and that everyone was extremely friendly, which put her at complete ease.
 Soon afterwards, Irene met with her laser eye surgeon (in this case Professor Reinstein) to talk about the procedure and her doubts and concerns.
 It wasn’t long before she was fully on-board and looking forward to having the surgery.

 As Irene tells in her five-star TrustPilot review of London Vision Clinic: “After my next day appointment with Prof Reinstein I couldn’t believe how calm I felt about agreeing to go ahead (so not like me) and I had complete faith in Professor Reinstein.”

 As expected, the surgery was another success story and Irene was thrilled with the results, labelling it a “life-changing” experience.